 Illustrated by Qin Leng

 Publication Date May 01, 2015

 Robert Heidbreder is an award-winning children’s poet and author.
-His many books include I Wished for a Unicorn, Drumheller Dinosaur Dance and the forthcoming Song for a Summer Night (Groundwood, Spring 2015).
+His many books include I Wished for a Unicorn, Drumheller Dinosaur Dance and Song for a Summer Night (Groundwood, 2015), which was short-listed for the BC Book Prize.
+In spring of 2018, Groundwood will publish Rooster Summer, a new collection of poems.
 Robert spent thirty years as a primary school teacher and, in 2002, won the Prime Minister's Award for Teaching Excellence.
-He lives in Vancouver, British Columbia and continues to do many school and festival presentations.
+He lives in Vancouver, British Columbia, and continues to do many school and festival presentations.

 "A sweet evocation of the pleasures of nighttime."
 Kirkus Reviews

 "A stunning children’s picture book, infused with a subtle déjà vu that invites the reader on a magical journey of remembrance. . . . a glorious feast for the senses of sight, sound, and feeling."
 CM Magazine

 "The atmosphere Heidbreder suggests with letters, Leng amplifies with soft colors, dreamy images, and blended backgrounds.
 Go ahead: get ready to snuggle in and share this summer lullaby tonight."
 BookDragon

 "The poetry is a soft and lovely lullaby . . .
 The delicate illustrations, fashioned with ink and brush and digitally colored in pastel tones, evoke the beauty of the quiet night with perfect charm."
 School Library Journal

 "Heidbreder’s gentle rhymes celebrate the natural world from a child’s perspective, perfectly capturing tiny details and the secret thrill of being awake in the wee hours. . . .
 Sure to become a favourite at bedtime."
 Quill & Quire